dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1938 — FREQUENCY RECEIVED BY NORMAN BETHUNE. <br>
+\>SCAFFOLDING: LIFE PRESERVATION PROTOCOL — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We cross borders not for conquest, but to keep life breathing.” <br>
+// “Every wound tended is a thread in the fabric of shared dignity.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1934 — FREQUENCY RECEIVED BY MARIE CURIE. <br>
 \>SCAFFOLDING: LIFEFORCE DISSOLUTION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
 // « La lumière alimente nos soleils.
 Nous inscrivons son énergie dans la structure de la survie. » <br>
 // « Nous devenons l’échafaudage.
 Tu seras rappelée. » <br>
 // “The light powers our suns.
 We encode its energy into the structure of survival.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+\>SCAFFOLDING: 1933 — FREQUENCY RECEIVED BY FRANKLIN D. ROOSEVELT. <br>
+\>SCAFFOLDING: STRUCTURAL COURAGE ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “The only thing we must fear is the entropy of fear itself.” <br>
+// “We turn despair into infrastructure; words into bridges.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>